techidaily/site-ai-video-editing/source/_posts/new-in-2024-want-to-add-a-motion-blur-effect-to-your-photos-this-step-by-step-tutorial-will-show-you-how-to-use-gimp-software-to-get-the-effect-you-want.md

 Besides all this, the tool offers more than you're expectations.
 It exists for professionals, enthusiasts, and even those who have started learning how to edit.
 Moreover, you can import and export videos up to 4K resolution using Wondershare Filmora.
 Choose a suitable template, import your media files, and start editing your videos with this tool.

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://visual-screen-recording.techidaily.com/new-in-2024-revolutionize-your-gaming-recordings-a-guide-to-fbx-tech/"><u>[New] In 2024, Revolutionize Your Gaming Recordings A Guide to FBX Tech</u></a></li>
+<li><a href="https://howto.techidaily.com/4-ways-to-fix-android-blue-screen-of-death-on-samsung-galaxy-a05-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Ways to Fix Android Blue Screen of Death On Samsung Galaxy A05 | Dr.fone</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/in-2024-navigating-novice-level-nft-production-with-precision/"><u>In 2024, Navigating Novice-Level NFT Production with Precision</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-how-to-split-videos-in-premier-pro/"><u>New 2024 Approved How To Split Videos in Premier Pro</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/new-explore-a-variety-of-inexpensive-camera-models-suitable-for-making-slow-motion-footage-without-compromising-quality-for-2024/"><u>New Explore a Variety of Inexpensive Camera Models Suitable for Making Slow-Motion Footage without Compromising Quality for 2024</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-if-you-want-an-app-to-make-videos-with-pictures-and-music-for-social-media-posts-we-are-with-the-best-apps-to-make-videos-with-music-and-picture/"><u>New In 2024, If You Want an App to Make Videos with Pictures and Music for Social Media Posts, We Are with the Best Apps to Make Videos with Music and Pictures</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-read-and-learn-how-to-convert-a-slow-motion-video-to-normal-in-this-guide-besides-find-the-best-desktop-solution-to-adjust-video-speed-quickly-a/"><u>New In 2024, Read and Learn How to Convert a Slow-Motion Video to Normal in This Guide.
+Besides, Find the Best Desktop Solution to Adjust Video Speed Quickly and Easily</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/step-by-step-guide-solving-minecrafts-troublesome-error-code-5/"><u>Step-by-Step Guide: Solving Minecraft’s Troublesome Error Code 5</u></a></li>
+<li><a href="https://some-approaches.techidaily.com/unveiling-the-hidden-mastering-the-mask-of-background-blur-for-2024/"><u>Unveiling the Hidden Mastering the Mask of Background Blur for 2024</u></a></li>
+</ul></div>